 This is an aerial view of a factory farm and it’s surrounding terrain.
 It looks like a disease on the earth.
 This hazardous material (waste and by-products of dead animals) cannot be concentrated. it will inevitably seep into every crack and crevice the earth offers and the water system is global.
 So if you think the effects of a farm out in the mid-west USA some where is not making its way into your ground and the water supply.
 Think again.

 🙁 My Career Choice Conundrum 🙁

 Even now, that I have decided to go full vegan in my home, I am still not practicing it here at Gretchen’s Bakery, since my schooling, experience and training is with animal products as they pertain to baking.
-So I understand that I will get alot of criticism as a “fake vegan” or a hypocrite here, since I am not teaching vegan recipes (well at least not as my main topic).
+So I understand that I will get a lot of criticism as a “fake vegan” or a hypocrite here, since I am not teaching vegan recipes (well at least not as my main topic).
 Sadly I understand the promotions I encourage in perpetuating the animal farming industry by continuing these recipes.
 I have a secret dream to have an ALL VEGAN BAKERY and grand portions of the profit would go to Animal Sanctuary Farm rescue!
 (Update Gretchen’s Vegan Bakery created September of 2016 and from that day forward I no longer make recipes with animal products)

 This (like anything else that is going to last and be meaningful) is going to be a work in progress.
 Just as my transition to veganism spanned my entire life, this transition to baking vegan will also be a process.
 I have to learn these new ingredients and how they react inside my recipes.
 It is a whole new world of understanding the science of baking with completely new ingredients!